 Your rooms are cleaned before your arrival, and we ask all volunteers to look after their own space by keeping your personal area tidy.
-Keys for rooms are available by request and deposit (200 baht).
+Keys for rooms are provided, you will need to pay a deposit of 200 baht.
 All rooms have electrical outlets for you to use.
 In Thailand we use two flat pins, or two round pins, of 220v.